iamkenos/ellie/README.md

 Key features:

 - write tests with [TypeScript](https://www.typescriptlang.org/docs/handbook/modules.html) and [Cucumber](https://cucumber.io/docs/guides/overview/)
-- provide a set of seeded steps that can be used out of the box
+- cucumber steps that can be used out of the box
 - run tests synchronously and provide a presentable feedback
 - internal polling and retries when interacting with the browser and its elements